purushottamshete/purushottamshete/README.md

 Hey, I’m Purushottam 👋

-Software Developer, Teacher, Entrepreneur, Dreamer
+Software Developer, Teacher, Entrepreneur, Dreamer <br>
 I live in Pune, India.

 I have worked with Domains like Telecom, Finance, and Web <br>